 - Tap the plus icon next to Code Scanner.

-Now when you swipe down from the top of your home screen, you’ll see Code Scanner in your Control Center.
+When you swipe down from the top of your home screen, you’ll see Code Scanner in your Control Center.
 Tap it to open and scan a QR code.

 On an Android, open your camera app, point it at a QR code and hold steady.